kubickipi314/Quartum/README.md

 ### Rules
 It is a simple tic-tac-toe based game.
-Players place their signs on one of four little 2x2 boards, to decide where their adversary is teleported.
-The winner is one who connects four signs in a line or fill the little board.
+Players place their signs on one of four little 2x2 boards, to decide where their adversary is teleported (taken field points to one of the four boards).
+The winner is one who connects four signs in a line or fill entire small board.

+### Motives
+Players can change motives of their signs clicking the icons in the score section.

 ### Idea
 The idea is inspired by 9x9 tic-tac-toe version with